schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 In this chapter you will learn about:

+* 1

-* *
+* 2

+---

-I think we can move on to doing some actual playing around with the mBot now using mBlock.
-I know we didn't spend much time with scratch but I'm thinking we've got a whole robot here.
-Why just play with his pride? \[chuckles\] Have a look at scripts again, look down at the right bottom corner of the scripts menu.
-You see that there's a robot section.
-Under robots, once you select it, there's an mBot section which contains all of the different programming blocks that we can use with the mBot.
+We can move on to doing some actual playing around with the mBot using mBlock, now.

+On the right bottom corner of the scripts menu you will find the "Robots" section.
+Once you select it, there's an mBot section which contains all of the different programming blocks that we can use with the mBot.

 Let's have a quick look at some of those blocks.
 See for example the first one says run forwards.
 We can also change that to backwards right or left at a particular speed.
 Now, there's another one that allows you to control motors several motors LEDs like this one, the onboard LEDs.
 Let's see further down, we've got things such as a seven-segment display and a light sensor camera shadow, there's a onboard button as well that we can read, an ultrasonic sensor and lots of other blocks.